GamesCreed

 Source Engine

 Launched in 1996 by former Microsoft employees, Valve is best known for its Steam game store.
 However, the company has also made some incredible games over the years, including Half-Life.
-Based on Half-Life’s success, the studio developed the Source Engine, which first debuted in 2004 in the Counter-Strike series with the launch of Counter-Strike: Source.
+Based on Half-Life’s success, the studio developed the Source Engine, which debuted in 2004 with the launch of Counter-Strike: Source.

-Immediately capturing the attention of gamers and developers, the engine quickly gained a large following due to its robust modding capabilities, realistic physics, and advanced ability to animate character faces.
+Immediately capturing the attention of gamers and developers, the engine quickly gained a large following for its robust modding capabilities, realistic physics, and advanced character face animation.

 Valve’s development of new games has ensured that the engine has experienced ongoing updates that keep it relevant to newer technologies.
 These enhancements have also led to numerous community-created games and mods built using the engine.

-Although the original Half-Life wasn’t created using Source Engine, its sequel, the popular Half-Life 2, was.
-Other notable games developed using the engine include Counter-Strike: Global Offensive, the Portal series, Team Fortress, and the Left 4 Dead series.
+Although the original Half-Life wasn’t developed using the Source Engine, its sequel, Half-Life 2, was.
+Other notable games created using the engine include Counter-Strike: Global Offensive, the Portal series, Team Fortress, and the Left 4 Dead series.

 Far Cry 6, CryEngine, Gaming Engines